 Misaimed Fandom: You're not supposed to agree with Malygos in Wrath of the Lich King, people.
 No matter how profoundly wrong Blizzard make their characters, there will always be someone on the official forums to claim they're right.

 Mis-blamed: The mob respawn rates at the start of Cataclysm actually weren't entirely Blizzard's fault; they were a programming oversight.
 The insane respawn rates were due to so many players clogging the zones at once that they respawned almost instantly.
-This was after Burning crusade's launch the mob respawn rate was too low so people would camp required mobs.
+This was because during Burning crusade's launch, the mob respawn rate stayed at normal levels, and with the area packed with new players, any mob that spawned and was necessary to kill for a quest would be instantly tagged and wiped out.
+Players would form groups so that at least 5 people at once could get credit for a kill, but it didn't help much.
+Thereafter, Blizzard made respawn rates dynamic, at least in these heavily-populated areas, which led to the opposite problem.

 Moe: Mylune, a Dryad with Puppy-Dog Eyes that gives you quests to save the critters that roam around a burning forest.
 She even squees.